-spring buffer stroke: the distance the contact end of the spring can move under a compressive load until all coils are essentially in contact or until a fixed stop is reached.

-building code: an ordinance that sets forth requirements for building design and construction, or where such an ordinance has not been enacted, one of the following model codes:
+spring buffer stroke: the distance the contact end of the spring can move under a compressive load until all coils are essentially in contact or until a fixed stop is reached. building code: an ordinance that sets forth requirements building code: an ordinance that sets forth requirements for building design and construction, or where such an ordinance has not been enacted, one of the following model codes:

-- (a) International Building Code (IBC) - (b) Building Construction and Safety Code (NFPA 5000) - (c) National Building Code of Canada (NBCC)
+- (a) International Building Code (IBC) - (b) NFPA 5000[®], Building Construction and Safety Code - (c) National Building Code of Canada (NBCC)

 NOTE: Local regulations or laws take precedence.
-In the absence of local regulation a model building code is applicable.
+In the absence of local regulation, a model building code is applicable.

-bumper: a device, other than an oil or spring buffer, designed to stop a descending car or counterweight beyond its normal limit of travel by absorbing the impact.
+bumper: a device other than an oil or spring buffer, designed to stop a descending car or counterweight beyond its normal limit of travel by absorbing the impact.